Stuck-At-Home Moms: The Pandemic's Devastating Toll On Women

 The pandemic's female exodus has decidedly turned back the clock by at least a generation, with the share of women in the workforce down to levels not seen since 1988.

 A growing, prosperous economy depends on a large and committed workforce, with women playing a vital role.
-If women decide to stay on the sidelines, the very dynamism of the United States economy is at risk, as many households lose half of their earnings and productive capacity.
+If women decide to stay on the sidelines, the very dynamism of the U.S. economy is at risk as many households lose half of their earnings and productive capacity.
 This trend could even turn back the clock on gender equity, with harmful consequences to society and the economy.

-Economists are very worried.
+Economists are worried.

 "If not soon reversed, the decline in the participation rate for prime‑age women could have longer-term implications for household incomes and potential growth," Federal Reserve Gov. Lael Brainard said in a speech last week.
 Brainard says if women continue to remain out of employment, it risks "harming not only the prospects of these individuals, but also the economy's potential growth rate."